sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 - `data-source`

-  - `endpoint`: contains the url with a query
+  - `endpoint`: contains the URL with a query

   - `selector`: parses the response to a specific format, it uses [JSON Path Expressions](https://goessner.net/articles/JsonPath/index.html#e2) to do the job.

-    In this case the response from **/availableCards** query will look something like this:
+    In this case, the response from **/availableCards** query will look something like this:

     ```json
     [